 Financial District restaurants

 Most of the restaurants lining this closed-to-traffic alley have both indoor and outdoor seating.
-It is like a mini version of what is seen in Auvignon, France in summer.
-Tiny lights add to the magic.
+It is like a mini version of what is seen in Avignon, France in summer.
+Tiny lights add to the magic

 44 Belden Pl./Bush St.

 The best way to enjoy the Catalan menu at this engaging bistro is to pick several appetizers per person–the piquillo peppers stuffed with crab meat and the fresh white shrimp sautéed with crispy garlic and served in a little iron frying pan are both superb–and share a moist paella or entree.
 A sherry or Catalan wine is the perfect accompaniment.
 A refined chocolate banana pie or rice-and-cinnamon ice cream provide a not-too-sweet ending.
 Seating is in an open dining room with industrial-style decor and a full bar, or, in good weather, outside European-style in an alley closed to traffic.
 A restroom visit is enhanced by a video display depicting the annual “human tower” festival that dates back to the 14th century in owner-chef Daniel Olivella’s Spanish hometown of Vilafranca del Penedes, located near Barcelona.